Antique - elegant mahogany chest of drawers in the Georgian style with a serpentine outline

 Description

-Elegant mahogany Georgian-style chest of drawers with a serpentine outline, featuring a mahogany top above four graduated and profiled drawers, all fitted with original brass handles and decorative elements between the gongalo, surrounded by cane-topped corners, and all standing on original supports.
+Elegant mahogany Georgian-style chest of drawers with a serpentine outline, featuring a mahogany top above four graduated and profiled drawers, all fitted with original brass handles and decorative elements between the gongalo, surrounded by cane-bordered corners, all standing on original supports.
 This antique chest retains its original finish, color, and patina.
 Everything is in excellent condition.

 The key aspect of prestigious antique furniture is originality.
-This is ultimately important for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have access to art appraisers, historians, and experts worldwide.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details